-Creates a View Class called CLASS whose slots SLOTS can map onto the attributes of a table in a database.
-If SUPERS is nil then the superclass of CLASS will be STANDARD-DB-OBJECT, otherwise SU-PERS is a list of superclasses for CLASS which must include STANDARD-DB-OBJECT or a descendent of this class.
-The syntax of DEFCLASS is extended through the addition of a class option :base-table which defines the database table onto which the View Class maps and which defaults to CLASS.
-The DEFCLASS syntax is also extended through additional slot options.
-The :db-kind slot option specifies the kind of DB mapping which is performed for this slot and defaults to base which indicates that the slot maps to an ordinary column of the database table.
-A :db-kind value of :key indicates that this slot is a special kind of :base slot which maps onto a column which is one of the unique keys for the database table, the value :join indicates this slot represents a join onto another View Class which contains View Class objects, and the value :virtual indicates a standard CLOS slot which does not map onto columns of the database table.
-If a slot is specified with :db-kind :join, the slot option :db-info contains a list which specifies the nature of the join.
-For slots of :db-kind :base or :key, the :type slot option has a special interpretation such that Lisp types, such as string, integer and float are automatically converted into appropriate SQL types for the column onto which the slot maps.
-This behaviour may be over-ridden using the :db-type slot option which is a string specifying the vendor-specific database type for this slot's column definition in the database.
-The :column slot option specifies the name of the SQL column which the slot maps onto, if :db-kind is not :virtual, and defaults to the slot name.
-The :void-value slot option specifies the value to store if the SQL value is NULL and defaults to NIL.
-The :db-constraints slot option is a string representing an SQL table constraint expression or a list of such strings.
+- :db-kind specifies the kind of DB mapping which is performed for this slot and defaults to :base which indicates that the slot maps to an ordinary column of the database table.
+A :db-kind value of :key indicates that this slot is a special kind of :base slot which maps onto a column which is one of the unique keys for the database table, the value :join indicates this slot represents a join onto another View Class which contains View Class objects, and the value :virtual indicates a standard CLOS slot which does not map onto columns of the database table. - : db-info if a slot is specified with : db-kind : join, the slot option : db-info contains a list which specifies the nature of the join. - :type for slots of :db-kind :base or :key, the :type slot option has a special interpretation such that Lisp types, such as string, integer and float are automatically converted into appropriate SQL types for the column onto which the slot maps.
+This behaviour may be overridden using the :db-type slot option.
+The valid values are: